mit-cml/appinventor-sources/README.md

 ##Contributing to the project
-check out our open source [site](http://appinventor.mit.edu/appinventor-sources/) to get a lot more information about the project and how to contribute to it.
+Check out our open source [site](http://appinventor.mit.edu/appinventor-sources/) to find a lot more information about the project and how to contribute to it.

 ##Need help?
 Contact us through our [Google Group](https://groups.google.com/forum/#!forum/app-inventor-open-source-dev) or [G+ community](https://plus.google.com/u/0/b/116831753302186936352/116831753302186936352/posts).